Weina-SG/llm-novel-decoding-with-pt/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this code for research and commercial purposes, provided that proper attribution is given.

 See the [LICENSE](LICENSE) file for details.

+## Data Attribution

+This project uses 95 data points from the ["NLP-1K-Stories-Dataset-Genres-100"](https://github.com/FareedKhan-dev/NLP-1K-Stories-Dataset-Genres-100) which is licensed under a [Creative Commons Attribution 2.0 Generic License (CC BY 2.0)](https://creativecommons.org/licenses/by/2.0/).